-The BBC confirmed that a hospital in Nanyuki had admitted two people suffering from gunshot wounds.
+The BBC confirmed that a hospital in Nanyuki admitted two people suffering from gunshot wounds.
 Apparently, one had been shot on the shoulder, and the other on the chest.

 Monday, 1st this week, Kenya was meant to celebrate Madaraka Day.
 Instead, anti-Ebola protests captured the day’s attention in much of the country.